Skip to main content

 If you're refused succession of a tenancy

-Talk to the landlord.
-Negotiating may help resolve the situation.
-The landlord can agree to give you your own Scottish secure tenancy under exceptional circumstances, even if you do not qualify.
+Landlords are not allowed to let you succeed a tenancy if you do not legally qualify.
+They can still agree to give you your own Scottish secure tenancy under exceptional circumstances, even if you do not qualify.

 Give the landlord as much proof as possible that you've been living in the tenancy, for example: